L1fescape/stopwatch/README.md

 ## Notes

-This was made for fun just because it was an idea that popped into my head and I wanted to figure out how to do it.
-This project introduced me to [Readline](https://nodejs.org/api/readline.html) and [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController), APIs I had heard about but had no experience with until now.
+This was made for fun and to learn something new.
+This project introduced me to the [Readline](https://nodejs.org/api/readline.html) and [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) APIs, which I had no prior experience with before this project.
+Pull requests are welcome!